MAK20202021/Recommendation_System/README.md

 ## Discussion
-After completing this exercise, I understand how we can
+After completing this project, I understand how we can build a recommendation system and provide the recommendated articles for the new users and existing users.